Knowing-Nature/kn-website/content/episode/22/making-the-most-of-ponds/index.md

   * Sloped edges mean you step into shallow water rather than fall into deeper water
   * Coarse or large gravel on the bottom will not have the sticky effect of soil-like substrates

+### Fencing
-**Fencing  \- **[In the UK there is no requirement to fence off a pond](https://www.hse.gov.uk/myth/myth-busting/2014/case333-managing-agent-says-garden-pond-to-be-fenced-in.htm).
+**[In the UK there is no requirement to fence off a pond](https://www.hse.gov.uk/myth/myth-busting/2014/case333-managing-agent-says-garden-pond-to-be-fenced-in.htm).
 Check your local regulations.
   * Fencing can produce its own hazards
     * Standing on railing could mean kids fall from a higher height
     * Fences can prevent help from reaching someone who has fallen in or prevent them from easily getting out